 - (If you don’t have a dutch oven you can use a baking sheet that has been oiled generously but no need to warm in the oven while preheating.)

 - Gently lift the bread over to the oven and drop it from the plastic and into the hot pot.
 Please be careful and use oven mitts so you don't burn yourself!
-Cover with lid and let bake for 35 to 40 minutes.
+Cover with lid and bake for 30 minutes.

 - If using oiled baking sheets, drop dough from the plastic and onto the baking sheet.
-Bake for 20 to 25 minutes.
+Bake for 20 minutes.
 Serve bread warm and enjoy!